ctrly4sh/infinite-colors/README.md

 The refernce i used to learn is from MDN link -> https://developer.mozilla.org/en-US/docs/Web/API/setInterval

-live link hosted on netlify -> adhd-alert.netlify.app
+live link hosted on netlify -> https://adhd-alert.netlify.app